 Water levels in the West Camp Mine system continue to be controlled by pumping facilities located at the BMF-96-1D and BMF-96-1S site.
-ARCO had a special well drilled for dewatering (pumping) purposes in the fall of 1997, which is referred to as the West Camp Pumping Well (WCPW).
+ARCO had a dedicated well drilled for dewatering (pumping) purposes in the fall of 1997, which is referred to as the West Camp Pumping Well (WCPW).
 Pumping activities were transferred from the Travona Mine to this site on October 23, 1998.
 The pump and pipeline at the Travona Mine were left intact, however, allowing it to serve as a backup pumping system.
+The pump station and support system were modified and upgraded by ARCO during the latter portion of 2011 (fig. 3-2 through 3-5).
+These upgrades interrupted pumping for longer periods of time than in previous years, however, additional water-level monitoring was implemented to insure water-levels were maintained at appropriate levels; figure 3-6 shows water-levels in the Travona, Ophir, and well BMF96-1D during the period of construction and throughout 2012.

-The West Camp pumping system operated almost continuously during 2010, with the exception of several short periods for maintenance.
-The quantity of water pumped was similar to that for 2004-2008.
-A total of 253 acre-ft of water was pumped during 2010 compared to 247 acre-ft of water pumped during 2009 and 255 acre-ft pumped in 2008.
+The quantity of water pumped was less than that for the last 10 years.
+A total of 223.6 acre-ft of water was pumped during 2012 compared to 252.9 acre-ft pumped in 2011, 253.5 acre-ft of water pumped during 2010 and 247 acre-ft pumped in 2009.
 Table 3.1.1 shows the annual amount of water pumped in acre-ft, the change in acre-ft from the previous year, and the percent change from 1996 (the first full year of continuous pumping).
-Figure 3-2 shows the amount of water pumped annually and the percent of average annual precipitation since 1982.
+Figure 3-7 shows the amount of water pumped annually and the percent of average annual precipitation since 1982.